Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 A:

+  - Use in cloud?
+  - Lift and shift?
+  - on-prem?

 - Determine whether your organisation is mature enough to adopt microservices.
 Do you have a strong application architecture practice?
 Do you have a mature agile and DevOps practice?
 Will your data management team support it?

-Details:

-  - Use in cloud?
-  - Lift and shift?
-  - on-prem?

-  Getting Started
+## Getting Started

-  - Take it slowly.
+* Take it slowly.
 Initially use microservices only where you need to — in applications with web-scale agility or scalability requirements.
 Direct teams to experiment with the new patterns and technologies and build expertise.
-  - Expect to implement a microservices infrastructure to provide the outer architecture capabilities needed to build, deploy and operate fleets of microservices.
+* Expect to implement a microservices infrastructure to provide the outer architecture capabilities needed to build, deploy and operate fleets of microservices.
 PaaS and container management platforms can provide a core, but you’ll need to supplement this with capabilities such as API gateways, service discovery, monitoring and telemetry, build and test automation, messaging and data persistence.